marianoguerra/example-phonegap-camera-get-file-size/README.rst

 simple example on how to get the file size from a picture selected with the camera plugin.

-phonegap installation is assumed (3.5.0-0.20.7 in my case)
+phonegap installation is assumed (3.5.0-0.20.7 in my case), tested on a nexus 10 tablet.

 create project
 --------------